Nepal Travel Guide

 Chitwan National Park

-Nepal’s premier wildlife encounter, this UNESCO World Heritage site rescues over 700 species of wildlife, a threatened one-horned rhino at the time of writing, a Bengal tiger, and a gharial crocodile.
-Aside from wildlife, Chitwan features the unique culture of the Tharus, whose rural mud villages adorned with ornate flair and unique flavors of food bear witness to jungle acclimatization for centuries.
-Live in rustic to five-star lodges, every one of them offering a variety of safari activities and cultural programs.
+Nepal's premier wildlife encounter, this UNESCO World Heritage site rescues over 700 species of wildlife, including a threatened one-horned rhino at the time of writing, a Bengal tiger, and a gharial crocodile.
+Aside from wildlife, Chitwan features the unique culture of the Tharus, whose rural mud villages, adorned with ornate flair and unique flavors of food, bear witness to jungle acclimatization for centuries.
+Live in rustic to five-star lodges, every one of which offers a variety of safari activities and cultural programs.

 Lumbini

-Buddha Siddhartha Gautama’s birthplace, site of pilgrimage, and archaeological site.
+Buddha Siddhartha Gautama's birthplace, a site of pilgrimage and an archaeological site.
 In the center, Maya Devi Temple marks the exact birthplace by a very old stone depicting the scene of birth.
-The Sacred Garden surrounding it has remains of the 3rd century BCE.
+The Sacred Garden surrounding it has remains from the 3rd century BCE.
 Lumbini Development Zone is populated by monasteries built by Buddhist settlements from across the globe, all of which have their own distinctive Thailand, Myanmar, China, Japan, and other Buddhist nation-specific architecture.
 The peaceful environment of the area invites reflection and personal religious exploration.

 Everest Region